kishwarbd/kishwarbd.github.io/_pages/about.md

 My research interests are broadly in the areas of high-performance computing (HPC) systems and cyber-physical systems.
 More specifically, my research interests include modeling and simulation, parallel computing, interconnection network, and energy-efficiency.
 I am particularly focusing on the accurate, scalable, and efficient modeling and simulation of HPC systems.

-For more information, please check out [Kishwar’s CV](https://kishwarbd.github.io/files/kishwar-cv.pdf).

 ## Latest News

+* [09/2019] I will serve in the Program Committee for the ACM SIGSIM Conference on Principles of Advanced Discrete Simulation [ACM SIGSIM PADS 2021](https://www.acm-sigsim-pads.org/), Suffolk, VA, USA.

+* [08/2020] Our paper titled “A Smart Environment Monitoring Application for Mobile Internet of Things” has been accepted in [ICSEng 2020](http://www.icseng.com/)!

 * [05/2020] I received the [2020 ASPIRE](https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/faculty/aspire/) award to support my research on energy-efficient high-performance computing!

 * [04/2020] Our paper titled “Simulation of Auction Mechanism Model for Energy-Efficient High Performance Computing” has been accepted in [ACM SIGSIM PADS 2020](https://www.acm-sigsim-pads.org/)!

-* [10/2019] Our paper titled “Thermal-Aware Power Capping Allocation Model for High Performance Computing Systems” has been accepted in [IEEE CSCI 2019](https://americancse.org/events/csci2019).
-(Acceptance rate: 17%)
+* [10/2019] Our paper titled “Thermal-Aware Power Capping Allocation Model for High Performance Computing Systems” has been accepted in [IEEE CSCI 2019](https://americancse.org/events/csci2019)!

 * [10/2019] I will serve in the Program Committee for the ACM SIGSIM Conference on Principles of Advanced Discrete Simulation [ACM SIGSIM PADS 2020](https://www.acm-sigsim-pads.org/), Miami, FL, USA.